+'''

+One member of a Text vector

+<!ELEMENT oneText %textValue >

+<!ATTLIST oneText

+name %nameValue; #REQUIRED

+'''

+name of this text element

+'''

+One member of a Number vector

+<!ELEMENT oneNumber %numberValue >

+<!ATTLIST oneNumber

+name %nameValue; #REQUIRED

+name of this number element

+One member of a switch vector

+<!ELEMENT oneSwitch %switchState >

+<!ATTLIST oneSwitch

+name %nameValue; #REQUIRED

+name of this switch element

 One member of a BLOB vector.
-The contents of this element must always be encoded using base 4^7 .
+The contents of this element must always be encoded using base64^{7}.

 The format attribute consists of one or more file name suffixes, each preceded with a period, which indicate how the decoded data is to be interpreted.
-For example .fits indicates the decoded BLOB is a FITS file compressed with zlib .
+For example fits indicates the decoded BLOB is a FITS file, and fits.z indicates the decoded BLOB is a FITS file compressed with zlib.
 The INDI protocol places no restrictions on the contents or formats of BLOBs but at minimum astronomical INDI clients are encouraged to support the FITS image file format and the zlib compression mechanism.
-The size attribute indicates the number of bytes in the final BLOB
+The size attribute indicates the number of bytes in the final BLOB format and addition and addition and after any decompression.

-''' after decoding and after any decompression.
-For example, if the format is .fits.z the size attribute is the number of bytes in the FITS file.
+after decoding and after any decompression.
+For example, if the format is fits.z the size attribute is the number of bytes in the FITS file.
 A Client unfamiliar with the specified format may use the attribute as a simple string, perhaps in combination with the timestamp attribute, to create a file name in which to store the data without processing other than decoding the base64.

+create a file name in which to <!ELEMENT oneBLOB %BLOBValue >

+<!ATTLIST oneBLOB

-<!ELEMENT oneBLOB %BLOBValue > <!ATTLIST oneBLOB name %nameValue; #REQUIRED name of this BLOB element size %BLOBlength; #REQUIRED number of bytes in decoded and uncompressed BLOB format %BLOBformat; #REQUIRED format as a file suffix, eg: .z, .fits, .fits.z '''
+name %nameValue; #REQUIRED size %BLOBlength; #REQUIRED

+name of this BLOB element

+number of bytes in decoded and uncompressed BLOB

+format %BLOBformat; #REQUIRED

+format as a file suffix, eg: .z, .fits, .fits.z

+'''